duff2013/SDI12_T3/README.md

 <h3>Teensy 3.x SDI12 Library V1</h3>

-<h4>This library implements the SDI12 v1.3 protocol, nativaly using Teensy's hardware serial one-wire protocol.</h4>
+<h4>This library implements the SDI12 v1.3 protocol, natively using Teensy's hardware serial one-wire protocol.</h4>

 <b>[SDI12 Specification]</b>
 > SDI12 is a single wire serial protocol that uses inverted 5V logic levels, specifically (1200 baud, 7E1) for bi-directional data flow with one Master and many Slaves.
 This library sets up the Freescale Cortex one-wire protocol for each of its 3 Hardware Serial ports TX pin along with critical timing - Break and Mark signals to wake the sensor bus.
-This makes effectivaly 3 seperate SDI12 buses that can be used or not.
-Since SDI12 is Master-Slave, many different types of sensor can share the same bus through the use of unique address for each senor.
+This makes effectively 3 separate SDI12 buses that can be used or not.
+Since SDI12 is Master-Slave, many different types of sensor can share the same bus through the use of unique address for each sensor.

 <br>
 Since Teensy are 3.3V micrcontrollers it is actually out of SDI12 specification:<br>